IdentityForce Review 2026: Identity Protection That Also Logs Your Data? [Tested]

 IdentityForce features

 IdentityForce packs a lot into its services.
 We were impressed with how many additional features were available compared to other services like IDNotify and PrivacyGuard.
-A password manager and document storage were nice additions to the service.
+A password manager and document storage were nice additions beyond the standard identity monitoring.

 Most features are available in the UltraSecure plans, but any credit-related services are only included in the UltraSecure+Credit plans.